 Alonnisos is inside the largest natural marine park in the Mediterranean, home to the rare Mediterranean monk seal.

 The ‘National Marine Park of Alonissos and Northern Sporades’ is one of the best-preserved ecosystems in the Mediterranean, the perfect place to spot all kinds of marine life.
-The waters around Megalos Mourtias beach, on west Alonissos, are inhabited by many moray eels, stone fish, octopuses, and massive groupers, that you can admire while snorkeling.
+The waters around Megalos Mourtias beach, on west Alonissos, are inhabited by many moray eels, stone fish, octopuses, and massive groupers that you can admire while snorkelling.

 Another great spot to see marine life is the Gorgonian Gardens, where you can spot many beautiful red and yellow gorgonians with small crabs and other animals living in the rocks.
 However, this site is located at a great depth so that it can be explored only by advanced divers.